If you’re involved in a road accident and you have a car insurance policy, you may be able to file a claim.

-The time it takes to process a car insurance claim depends a lot on how quickly liability can be established, although compensation for injuries covered by CTP insurance is usually awarded at the earliest.
+The time it takes to process a car insurance claim depends a lot on how quickly liability can be established, although compensation for injuries covered by Compulsory Third Party (CTP) insurance is usually awarded at the earliest.

-Although you will likely be involved in the accident, the sooner you can report it to your insurer, providing as much detail as possible, the faster your claim is likely to be processed.
-In case you need to report the accident to the police, you should consider doing that at the earliest as well, even if the usual deadline for doing so gives you approximately a month’s time.
+Although you’ll likely have been involved in the accident, the sooner you can report it to your insurer, providing as much detail as possible, the faster your claim is likely to be processed.
+In case you need to report the accident to the police, you should consider doing that at the earliest convenience too, even if the usual deadline for doing so gives you approximately a month’s time.

 However, suppose the accident is not a significant one, and no one is injured.
-In that case, you may consider not filing a car insurance claim and instead settle any damages directly with the other driver, especially if the cost of repairs isn’t more than the excess you’ve agreed to cover.
-You should remember that car insurance claims affect the premium each time you file a claim.
+In that case, you may consider forgoing a car insurance claim and instead settle any damages directly with the other driver, especially if the cost of repairs isn’t more than the excess you’ve agreed to cover.
+You should remember that car insurance claims may affect your premium each time you file a claim.

-How can I appeal a car insurance claim decision?
+How can you appeal a car insurance claim decision?

 Your insurance provider needs to inform you in writing if your car insurance claim is denied, explicitly stating the reasons.
 For instance, your claim may be refused if the damage caused isn’t covered by your car insurance policy or if your insurer feels you’ve not disclosed the full details either about yourself, your vehicle, or the accident.